Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 }
 ```

+### OfferItem

-`OfferItem`: An item offered in exchange for consideration.
+An item offered in exchange for consideration.

 ```protobuf
 message OfferItem {